Transfer and Visiting Applicants

-An applicant is considered to be a transfer student if they meet one of the following criteria:
+You should apply as a transfer student if you meet one of the following criteria:

-- They have been enrolled in a degree-seeking program, regardless of how many credits have been earned.
+- You have been enrolled in a degree-seeking program, regardless of how many credits have been earned.

-- They have earned more than 30 semester hours of credit without being enrolled in a degree-seeking program.
-This is determined on a case-by-case basis, so students who fall into this category are encouraged to contact the Office of Admissions to discuss their situations.
+- You have earned more than 30 semester hours of credit without being enrolled in a degree-seeking program.
+This is determined on a case-by-case basis, so if you fall into this category, please contact us to discuss your situation.

 Transfer students may apply for either the spring or the fall semester.
-The deadline for spring admission is November 15; the deadline for fall admission is March 15.
-Applications completed after these deadlines will be considered as space allows.
-We accept transfer applications from students in their first, second, and third years of college.
 If you are currently in your first year of study at another college, you may only apply for fall admission.